 For people weak enough for the thrills of the train ride or having the fear of heights there’s another scenic.
 Take a bush walk on the Scenic Walkway, a 2.4-kilometre elevated boardwalk.
 Walk through the rainforest amongst ancient trees on a higher elevation.
 The boardwalk is also friendly to persons with disability.

-After the fun train ride and the terrific views on board the scenic skyway and cableway, chill out and relax.
+After the fun train ride and the terrific views on board the scenic skyway and cableway, accent your Blue Mountains tours with a chill out and a relaxing twist.
 Terrace Cafe offers a relaxing ambience and wonderful views of Jamison Valley.
 Grab a nice blend of espresso or an alcoholic beverage and enjoy the scenery of the Blue Mountains.

 At Scenic World, you sure have fun either up above or down below.
 The cable cars provide you wonderful vistas of the World Heritage-listed national park.
-And for adventures on the ground the railway give you some thrill.
-The safest and the healthiest though is the scenic walkway.
+And for adventures on the ground the railway gives you some thrill.
+The safest and the easiest though is bushwalking on the scenic walkway.